robot-perception-group/Airship-MPC/README.md

 This code has been tested with Ubuntu Linux 20.04 LTS (Focal Fossa) and ROS Noetic Ninjemys only.
 The Neural Network detector used for person detection requires an NVIDIA GPU with current Cuda capable drivers installed.

+Note:<br>
+Without GPU, the SSD detector will not run, and the airships will not "see" the person used as a subject in the demo.
+They will then assume the subject at the center of the map and circle that stationary point instead.

 ### Download